 How you start every opportunity to do better – the day can help you stay motivated.
 Therefore, you should develop a tremendous daily morning routine – one that will help you be alert, focused, and prepared.

 However I’ve coached more than a thousand business leaders and many can easily get burned out from doing the same thing again and again.
 If you thrive on variety make sure that you design your own job description to include various kinds of work activities.

 Have time for yourself

 Being a business owner means you most likely invest a great deal of your time in your business, about its daily affairs and consumed by your desire to see it succeed.
-But as much as you need to invest time in the business towards business success, you should also have some time to yourself each day.
+But as much as you need to invest time in the business towards business success, you should schedule some time for yourself each day to keep your self motivation high.
 Give yourself time margins to take a walk, relax, meditate and even exercise.
 Such set-apart moments can help you set attention on some personal aspects like your diet, hydration, and rest.
 All these will go a long way to keep you self motivated.

 Have reminders for plans set

 Even with a plan, it can be challenging staying on schedule and keeping up with your routines.
 As such, you should have reminders set for critical activities throughout the day and make it a habit of setting these reminders.
 Use alarms to help you stay focused on the most critical tasks of the day.
 That will keep you focused and motivated towards attaining your set goals.